mrishu/mtech-dissertation/chapter/1-intro.typ

 When we type a few words into a search bar: "best sci-fi movies", "laptop overheating", or "how to train a neural network", we expect the system to understand what we mean and return the most useful documents. *Information Retrieval (IR)* is the field of computer science that deals with this task: retrieving relevant information from large collections of unstructured data, typically textual documents.

 IR systems are used everywhere, from web search engines to digital libraries, recommendation systems, and various databases.
-Unlike structured databases like SQL where answers to the queries as well as the queries themselves are explicit and exact, IR systems aim to *rank* documents based on their *relevance* to a given query.
+Unlike structured databases (e.g. SQL) where both the queries and the answers are explicit and exact, IR systems aim to *rank* documents based on their *relevance* estimated for a given query.

 == The Retrieval Process

 At the heart of IR is the simple interaction between *queries* and *documents*.
 A *query* is a short string of text representing a user's _information need_.
 This could be as concise as "black hole evaporation" or as vague as "best movies".
 The system's job is to retrieve and rank documents (e.g., web pages, articles, papers) from a large *corpus* so that the most relevant ones appear at the top.
 This is done in a few core steps:
 1. *Indexing*: Preprocess the corpus (tokenization, stopword removal, stemming/lemmatization), and build an inverted index mapping terms to documents.
 2. *Scoring*: Given a query, compute a *relevance score* for each document in the corpus.